Research from Robert Walters has found that finance professionals in regulatory focused roles will see the strongest salary growth in 2017.

-“Increasingly, we are seeing finance professionals looking for employers who can provide flexible working arrangements and other initiatives to promote a good work life balance, as well as the potential for structured career progression,” Marcus Blackburn continued.
+“Increasingly, we are seeing finance professionals looking for employers who can provide flexible working arrangements and other initiatives to promote a good work life balance, as well as the potential for structured career progression,” Lucy continued.

 Demand at junior and mid-management level